 The School of Computing and Information Systems at Melbourne has an extensive interest in all areas of health informatics and digital health.
+Our expertise includes:

 - How to plan and manage health IT systems